 - Writing quality

 All PA students in an accredited PAEA member program are eligible and encouraged to apply, including incoming, first-year, and second-year students.
 Incoming PA students are eligible to apply if they will be enrolled as of September 1, 2022.
 Second-year students are eligible to apply if their graduation date is after August 1, 2022.

 The program director must sign the certification form, attest that the student is in good academic and professional standing, and agree that the student will be released from classes from September 12-14, 2022.
 In addition, the program director must assign a faculty mentor in advance to assist the fellow with the advocacy project.

 Women, minorities, and people with disabilities are strongly encouraged to apply.

-The current application cycle will be open from May 2-July 11, 2022.
+The current application cycle was open from May 2-July 11, 2022.
 Applicants will receive their decision notifications by August 1, and the workshop will take place from September 12-14.